NubTheFatMan/nubs_safe_zones/README.md

         `nsz:InZoneCache(Entity/Player ent, string/table zoneFilter)` | Checks the cache for the `ent`. | Returns a `boolean` of whether or not the `ent` is in the `zoneFilter`.
         `nsz:KickFromZone(Entity/Player ent, string/table zoneFilter)` | Kicks the ent from any of the supplied zones in `zoneFilter`. | Returns `nil`
         (Internal) `nsz:GetZonesTable(Entity/Player ent)` | Gets the modifiable cache table for the `ent`. | Returns a `table` formatted as `table[zoneIdentifer] = timeEnteredZone`.
-* New basic language support.
-I'm not very happy with it, but it works.
-Might revise it in the future.
 * If both client convars `nsz_show_zones` and `nsz_show_display` are set to 1, the zone ID will now appear on the zone display.
 Due to optimizations, it only shows the first zone ID you enter, and doesn't update until you leave all zones of that type.
 * `nsz:RegisterZone()` function has been revised.
 Arguments have been reordered to be more intuitive as well as the first argument can just be a table with the zone data.
 * `nsz_show_zones` debug text now has a more accurate checked/total scan count, as well as how many used Vector, AABB, and SAT detection.
+* Language support has been implemented, will need to create documentation at some point
+* Credits page

 # Upcoming Changes
 I'm planning on revisiting this in the near future and making a few changes.
 Once these changes are made, I'll update it on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2553024572).
-* Address the bugs mentioned above.
-* Add a variable for no pvp zones that will allow a player back into a zone if they haven't died since they left.
+* Add a variable for no pvp zones that will allow a player back into a zone if they haven't died since they left. (started)
+* `server/concmds.lua` still needs language support.
 * For the steam workshop, figure out why the materials aren't sending to the client if the server isn't using this github repo.

 # Cut Changes